The Employee Experience Starts with You

 Welcome to The Great Integration

 Times have changed.
 Successful integrations aren’t as easy as they once were, even for the most qualified and willing people.
 Too often, a transitioning employee doesn’t live up to their organization’s expectations.
 Gartner Inc. surveys indicate that 49% of people promoted within their own companies are underperforming up to 18 months after those moves.
 From our experience at Fuel Medical, many of the administrators we work with claim a high percentage of employees who transition into their organizations are regarded as failures or disappointments two months later.

 Imagine you just hired Mary, a front office employee, six weeks ago.
 She worked as a front desk scheduler for a year at a hotel before joining your practice.
 Although Mary has experience taking calls and answering difficult questions, she doesn’t have experience working in a health care setting.
 Mary enthusiastically answers each call using a script, but she still makes mistakes in gathering the right kind of information.
 This has caused some stress among her coworkers.
 The practice recently received several 1-star reviews online which indicates that your patients have noticed a change in their experience.
 It’s clear that Mary is underperforming (as a result, her coworkers are not performing at their usually high standards), but why?
-Mary has the proper skill set and understands the practice’s goals.
-You’d think that she would be able to “get it right” after six weeks.
+Mary has the proper skill set and understands the practice’s goals, so why hasn’t she quickly excelled in her new role?

 Why are New Employees Underperforming?